hamedvaseghnia/DNS-LBM/README.md

 # Computational cost

 The LBM simulation presented below, compared with a reference spectral method, was performed using 24 threads on an Intel Xeon E7-8870 processor with a clock speed of 2.4 GHz.
-The simulation ran for 5 days.
+The simulation ran for 10 days.

-plot.tif
+GitPlot.tif